Skip to main content

 @layer studs-components {

-/* Override STUDS styles with more specific selectors */
+/* Override the design system styles with more specific selectors */

 .studs-button.custom-override {